 Depending on the path you take, it can be an intensive cycle or a relaxed one.
 With plenty of opportunities to stop along the way, the heath is your oyster!

-Whichever cycle route you decide to take, be sure to send us a snap on our Instagram or Twitter.
+Whichever of these cycle routes you decide to take, be sure to send us a snap on our Instagram or Twitter.
 We’d love to see some photos you’ve taken along the way.
 And, if you’ve got any recommendations, send us your favourite cycling route suggestions so that we can share them with the masses.

-Spending more time on two wheels than you are on four these days?
+Spending more time exploring cycle routes than driving these days?
 If you drive under 150 miles a week, get a quick quote for a pay-by-mile car insurance policy by clicking here, and see if you could make a saving in under a minute.